Toggling harpoon: History

+Despite Basque, English and Dutch whalers operating in and near the Arctic and interacting with the Inuit for centuries, they had continued to use simple, non-toggling harpoon heads that they had desperately tried and failed to improve.
+It wasn't until the approach of the 19th century when Inuit and Native American harpoons were looked at in closer detail and potentially inspired versions in steel such as the one-flued harpoon (intended to bend inside the whale), the grommet iron and, later in 1848, the toggle iron developed by Lewis Temple.

-The grommet iron, a form of toggle harpoon with an iron head, was used in some European boats at least by 1772.
-The pivoting head and the shaft of this harpoon were held parallel by means of a grommet banded around them.
+For the grommet iron, the pivoting head and the shaft of this harpoon were held parallel by means of a grommet banded around them.
 The grommet slid off when the iron penetrated the whale (or fish), allowing the head to toggle open as the barb caught in the tissue.

-In 1848 Lewis Temple, an African-American blacksmith in New Bedford, Massachusetts, adapted the toggling harpoon using a wooden shear pin to initially brace the toggle head, and created what came to be known as Temple's Toggle and later simply as the toggle iron or iron toggle harpoon.
+Lewis Temple's harpoon represented the finalization of European toggle harpoon designs.
+Temple, an African-American blacksmith in New Bedford, Massachusetts, adapted the toggling harpoon using a wooden shear pin to initially brace the toggle head, and created what came to be known as Temple's Toggle and later simply as the toggle iron or iron toggle harpoon.
 This harpoon became a whaling standard and replaced the fixed-point "two flue" and "single flue" harpoons that were widely used previously.

 A symbol

 This harpoon became so important to the industry that its shape continues to symbolize whaling in the modern day.
-A statue of a whaler hefting a toggling harpoon in New Bedford, Massachusetts has come to act as a symbol for the city itself.
+A statue of a whaler hefting a toggling harpoon in New Bedford, Massachusetts, has come to act as a symbol for the city itself.